Producing an annual report can be a thankless task.

 Intranets and internal emails often highlight the most important activities and achievements, but so too do management reports.
 If your production team doesn’t have access to these reports, it can be a good idea for senior managers to refer to these for ideas when drafting copy for the annual report.
 Something that worked well for me, was including a ‘future plans’ section within key areas of the annual report.
 Not only could was this a handy starting point for next year, but it provided continuity from one year to the next.

 Launching a short survey within 6 weeks of publishing your annual report online can give you useful timely feedback.
 It’s OK to ask about layout and overall experience, but make sure you also include questions to find out what information readers valued most, what else they’re interested in hearing about, and what they didn’t know already.
 Survey both internal and external stakeholders, communicate the outcomes internally and apply what you’ve learned to improve your communications across the year, including your next annual report.

 Don’t limit yourself to finding inspiration in annual reports of similar organisations.
 You can learn a lot from publications by government, social enterprises, and philanthropically minded corporates about ways to effectively convey impact through words, diagrams and pictures.

 7. Skip the spin

 An annual report that has only glowing things to say will fool no-one.
 C.S.
 Lewis once said, “Integrity is doing the right thing, even when no one is watching.”
 Honesty and authenticity are keys to building trust.
 Your supporters don’t expect you to be perfect, they expect you to respect them.
+So trust them with some of the grit.
 Be brave – include both hits and misses.
-And continue to advocate for better transparency to the people who make your important work, possible.
+And continue to advocate for better transparency within the organisation for the benefit of the people outside it who make your work possible.

 So good luck!
-And if you want help elevating your Annual Report from a tickbox to something that can reinforce to your stakeholders that you’re worth supporting again next time, contact me to learn more about my annual report writing, editing and production service.
+And if you want help elevating your Annual Report from a tickbox to something that can reinforce to your stakeholders that you’re worth supporting again next time, talk to us about how we can help.